 This is a guest post by Rob Wellings.
-Rob graduated from The Landscape Atelier last year, and now serves as a teaching assistant.
-Rob shows his paintings and drawings in galleries and juried shows, and maintains a studio in Malvern, PA.
+Rob graduated from The Landscape Atelier, and now serves as a teaching assistant.
+Rob shows his paintings and drawings in galleries and juried shows, and maintains a studio in Mt Desert, Maine

 With its many moods and qualities, charcoal is a time-honored medium for artists across the genres.
 As a medium for artists drawing the landscape, charcoal is particularly suited to the changing light and weather we encounter in Nature.
 The wide range of values, edges, and textures possible with charcoal give the artist a naturally expressive tool that can also address the needs of fine draftsmanship.

 Charcoal’s diversity is also seen in its many applications and uses.
 Whether applying it to laid or textured paper or canvas or using it to produce larges masses, fine lines, or washes, today’s artists continue to explore its flexibility.
 As we see in the examples below, artists are using charcoal to explore the aesthetics of the landscape in beautiful and interesting ways: